cvogler/trophyjs/README.md

 Live demonstration
 ------------------

-Live demonstrations of this code in action with both a standalone XMPP server and Google Talk can be viewed on the Technology Access Program's [Real-time text page] (http://tap.gallaudet.edu/rtt/).
+Live demonstrations of this code in action with both a standalone XMPP server and Google Talk can be viewed on the Technology Access Program at Gallaudet University on the [Real-time text page] (http://tap.gallaudet.edu/rtt/).

 License
 -------